Coal threatens Poland's image as European role-model

 Trade union Solidarity, the biggest in Poland, said the plan made a “mockery” of miners and society, arguing that it would most likely face opposition from the European Commission, the EU’s executive arm.
 The union has threatened strikes and plans a protest in front of one of the mines on Monday.

-The Law and Justice party (PiS), which is leading in opinion polls ahead of the election, has repeatedly signaled mining jobs should be protected and the sector treated preferentially.
+The Law and Justice party (PiS), which is leading in opinion polls ahead of the election, has repeatedly signalled mining jobs should be protected and the sector treated preferentially.

 “Those who say today that one cannot save Polish mines, that mining is a declining sector, are not only mistaken, they also have bad intentions,” the party’s candidate for prime minister, Beata Szydlo, said in August.